preloader

 Wrap-up

-At Microcks we took the approach to put this power in user’s hand, providing powerful primitives like scripts, store, requestContext and template expressions to manage persistence where it makes sense for your simulations.
+At Microcks, we took the approach of putting this power in the user’s hands, providing powerful primitives like scripts, store, requestContext and template expressions to manage persistence where it makes sense for your simulations.

-You’ve seen these different primitives - store.get(), store.put(), store.delete() functions - in action during this how-to guide.
-Remember that the things you’ve learned here are not restricted to REST APIs but are also applicable to other API types like GraphQL, gRPC and SOAP!
+During this how-to guide, you’ve seen these different primitives—store.get(), store.put(), store.delete() functions—in action.
+Remember that the things you’ve learned here are not restricted to REST APIs but also apply to other API types like GraphQL, gRPC and SOAP!

 Happy mocking! 🤡